SpaceForever/Spiral-Labs/endschoolslaverycom.md

             - real tests should not have artificial rules
             - removes intrinsic motivation in learning
             - knowledge should be useful by its applicability
+        - makes kids think that life is not to be enjoyed
+            - by creating stressful
     - Sites
         - supermemo.guru/chronic Stress
         - love your work, paul graham